CF808/CF808.github.io/essays/intro.md

 I love to be with nature.

 I choose to major in MIS because i love to fix things technology wise.
+I am interested in computers and building websites.
+Especially with gaming I am interested in finding solutions to fix quality of websites and video games.